php-fig/fig-standards/proposed/extended-coding-style-guide-meta.md

 -------------

-The overarching approach is to attempt to apply existing PSR-2 styling and rationale to new functionality as opposed to establishing a new conventions.
+The overarching approach is to attempt to apply existing PSR-2 styling and rationale to new functionality as opposed to establishing new conventions.

 5. People